Photo: Skip Schiel

 Upcoming Book Events

-Inherited Silence: Listening to the Land, Healing the Colonizer Mind launched in early September at an outdoor celebration on unceded Lisjan Ohlone land in what’s now Oakland, California.
+In September 2022, Inherited Silence: Listening to the Land, Healing the Colonizer Mind was launched at an outdoor celebration on unceded Lisjan Ohlone land in what’s now Oakland, California.
 Sixty-five guests, including members of the Sogorea Te’ Land Trust, enjoyed a beautiful, cool evening with readings from the book, food from Wahpepah’s Kitchen, and each others’ company.
 The event raised nearly $800 for Sogorea Te.’ through book sales and donations.
 (Within days, this organization received five acres of parkland donated by the City of Oakland—the first known Indigenous landback transaction offered by a US city!)

-In the coming year, Louise is planning book events—especially in conversation with people who are carrying on the land, ancestral, and social healing work begun in the book.
-The first ones will be in Napa this fall, on unceded land of the Wappo people; others are in formation.
+Louise is still planning book events—especially in conversation with people who are carrying on the land, ancestral, and social healing work begun in the book.
 Events will be listed on this site and in the New Village Press newsletter as they take shape.

 Friends Association for Higher Education